1. Introduction

 This option is to be used mainly for the support assets, as soon as they are included in several primary assets.

-5. Asset type: It determines the nature of the asset and therefore the risk model associated with it.
+5. Asset type: It determines the nature of the asset and the risk model associated with it.

-This option is enabled only when asset type is a primary (i.e. Information, process, container or service)
+This option is enabled only when the asset type is a primary (i.e. Information, process, container or service)

 8. Location: Allows you to order assets in the selected category.

-4.2.4.
+4.3.4.
 Edit an asset

 For an explanation of all fields that can be changed, see Create an Asset.
 For technical reasons, the modification does not make it possible to modify: